gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 > [!TLDR] **TLDR:**
 >
-> Layer your defenses and don't trust any single control.
-Use Ruff with security rules to catch bugs in your code before
+> Layer your defenses and do not trust any single control.
+Use Ruff with security rules to catch bugs in your code
-> they ship.
-Pin all your dependencies with cryptographic hashes using `uv lock` or `uv pip compile --generate-hashes`
+> before they ship.
+Pin all your dependencies with cryptographic hashes using `uv lock` or
-> so nobody can swap out packages on you.
-Run [`pip-audit`](https://github.com/pypa/pip-audit) in CI to catch known CVEs
+> `uv pip compile --generate-hashes` so nobody can swap out packages on you.
+Run
-> before they hit production.
-Generate SBOMs with CycloneDX so when the next Ultralytics-style compromise drops, you can
+> [`pip-audit`](https://github.com/pypa/pip-audit) in CI to catch known CVEs before they hit production.
+Generate SBOMs
+> with CycloneDX so when the next Ultralytics-style compromise drops, you can answer "are we affected?" in minutes
-> answer "are we affected?" in minutes instead of days.
+> instead of days.
 >
-> If you're publishing packages, ditch the long-lived API tokens and switch to Trusted Publishing with OIDC.
+> If you are publishing packages, ditch the long-lived API tokens and switch to Trusted Publishing with OIDC.
 This
 > generates attestations automatically via Sigstore, linking your packages back to source repos.
 Organizations running
-> internal mirrors can add a 7-day delay to let the community be your canary - but only if you've got the infrastructure
+> internal mirrors can add a 7-day delay to let the community be your canary - but only if you have the infrastructure
 > to maintain it.
 >
 > Nothing here is perfect.
-Hash pinning stops tampering but won't save you from a malicious package you installed on day
+Hash pinning stops tampering but will not save you from a malicious package you installed on
-> one.
+> day one.
 Scanning finds known CVEs but misses zero-days.
-Attestations prove where code came from, not whether it's safe.
+Attestations prove where code came from, not whether it is
-> That's why you layer them - when one control fails, the others catch it.
-Start with linting and pinning for quick
+> safe.
+That is why you layer them - when one control fails, the others catch it.
+Start with linting and pinning for
-> wins, add scanning and SBOMs next, then level up to advanced stuff as you mature.
+> quick wins, add scanning and SBOMs next, then level up to advanced stuff as you mature.

 I maintain several PyPA projects (virtualenv, tox, pipx, platformdirs, filelock) and work on corporate package hosting infrastructure.
-I've watched supply chain attacks targeting Python packages get nastier over the years from both sides: publishing to PyPI as an open-source maintainer and managing thousands of dependencies as an enterprise consumer.
+I have watched supply chain attacks targeting Python packages get nastier over the years from both
+sides: publishing to PyPI as an open-source maintainer and managing thousands of dependencies as an enterprise consumer.
 This post covers practical approaches to securing your Python supply chain.
 For a broader threat model across all ecosystems, the
 [CNCF Software Supply Chain Security Whitepaper](https://tag-security.cncf.io/community/working-groups/supply-chain-security/supply-chain-security-paper-v2/Software_Supply_Chain_Practices_whitepaper_v2.pdf) is an excellent primer.
-Here we'll focus on Python-specific defenses: writing secure code, managing dependencies, scanning for vulnerabilities, and verifying package authenticity.
+The focus is Python-specific defenses: writing secure code, managing dependencies, scanning for vulnerabilities, and verifying package authenticity.

 ## Why This Matters

 PyPI hosts over 743,000 packages as of March 2026, and that number grows daily.
 Your average Python project pulls in dozens of transitive dependencies, packages you never explicitly chose but depend on anyway because your dependencies need them.
-Security patches consistently lag behind vulnerability discovery, sometimes by weeks or months.
+Security patches lag behind vulnerability discovery, sometimes by weeks or months.

 The flow from developers to your application: